 The Doctoral Hooding and Conferral Ceremony

-At the appointed time in the program, the appropriate dean will present students receiving Doctoral degress in Education to the College President by inviting them to stand and approach the stage.
+At the appointed time in the program, the appropriate dean will present students receiving Doctoral degrees in Education to the President by inviting them to stand and approach the stage.
 Each candidate will then walk on to the stage and meet the faculty member who chaired his or her dissertation committee.
-The two will move center where the College President will confer the degree on the candidate.
+The two will move center where the President will confer the degree on the candidate.
 At this time, the chair of the dissertation committee will hood the graduate and present the degree certificate.
 The graduate may then continue to the opposite end of the platform to exit the stage and return to his or her seat.

-Following the conferral and presentation of the Doctoral degrees, the appropriate dean will present the degree candidates from each school to the College President, who will officially confer the "said degrees" on the graduates.
+Following the conferral and presentation of the Doctoral degrees, the appropriate dean will present the degree candidates from each school to the President, who will officially confer the "said degrees" on the graduates.
 Following this conferral, the dean will instruct the graduates to "don their hoods".
 This is the time for graduates to put on the hood they have carried with them.

 Upon direction from the faculty marshals, graduates will approach the stage for the presentation of degrees.
 Graduates must have their name card with them at this time.
 Each college will be called separately, and each name will be read individually.
-Following the reading of each name, the student is asked to proceed quickly to the center of the stage, shake hands with the Colleg President, receive the rolled certificate, exit at the opposite end of the stage, and return to his or her seat.
+Following the reading of each name, the student is asked to proceed quickly to the center of the stage, shake hands with the President, receive the rolled certificate, exit at the opposite end of the stage, and return to his or her seat.